 About 60 schools registered and launched actions to have more of their kids getting to school on bikes, scooters or on foot and reaping the brain, body and independence benefits that come with active travel!
 Not to mention safer streets with less vehicle congestion.

 Well done to all schools who took part and invested in a healthier and happier future across our State!
-We hope you’ll take up the Active Schools challenge this year!
+We hope you’ll take up the Active Schools challenge for Ride 2 School Day WA in 2026.
+Sign up here.

 Tim Roach